coinlab/bitcoin-docs/a-bitcoin-primer.md

 government debts, Bitcoin will remain relatively stable in value over time.

-As a creditor, I would be happy to loan Bitcoins as I can be assured that they won’t be artificially inflated before they are returned to me (with interest).
+As a creditor, I would be happy to loan Bitcoins as I can be assured that they won't be artificially inflated before they are returned to me (with interest).

 Contrary to his argument, we also have examples where deflationary prices in some markets (consumer electronics and computers) would seem to predict